-The Preferred Practice Patterns Committee members reviewed and discussed the document during a meeting in May 2016.
+The Preferred Practice Patterns Committee members reviewed and discussed the document during a meeting in June 2019.
 The document was edited in response to the discussion and comments.

-Preferred Practice Patterns Committee 2016
+Preferred Practice Patterns Committee 2019

-Robert S. Feder, MD, Chair Roy S. Chuck, MD, PhD Timothy W. Olsen, MD Randall J. Olson, MD Bruce E. Prum, Jr., MD David K. Wallace, MD, MPH David C. Musch, PhD, MPH, Methodologist
+Robert S. Feder, MD, Chair Roy S. Chuck, MD, PhD Steven P. Dunn, MD Christina J. Flaxel, MD Steven J. Gedde, MD Francis S. Mah, MD Randall J. Olson, MD David K. Wallace, MD, MPH David C. Musch, PhD, MPH, Methodologist

-The Retinal and Ophthalmic Artery Occlusions PPP was then sent for review to additional internal and external groups and individuals in June 2016.
+The Retinal and Ophthalmic Artery Occlusions PPP was then sent for review to additional internal and external groups and individuals in July 2019.
 All those returning comments were required to provide disclosure of relevant relationships with industry to have their comments considered (indicated with an asterisk below).
 Members of the Retina/Vitreous Preferred Practice Pattern Panel reviewed and discussed these comments and determined revisions to the document.
-The following organizations and individuals returned comments.